Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 <img src="pics/logo-fixes.svg" width="300" />

-So, there may be an issue with your test set or your model.
+So, there may be an issue with your test set, train set, or your model.
 Now what do we do?

+Below are some plans of attack:

 ### 1. Do Nothing